vr70147/qa-automation-selenium-python/readme.md

 # QA Automation Project

 This project demonstrates an automated testing framework built using Selenium and PyTest, following ISTQB standards.
-The goal is to automate the testing of key user flows, including login, search functionality, and checkout, while ensuring comprehensive test coverage.
+The goal is to automate the testing of key user flows, including login, product selection, cart, and checkout, while ensuring comprehensive test coverage.

 ## Project Overview